-In addition to making purchases, most credit cards also allow you to withdraw money, in the form of cash, from your credit card account.
-In Australia, this is commonly called a cash advance.
+Most credit cards allow you to withdraw money from your credit card account.
+This is called a cash advance.

-For tips on managing credit cards, read 6 steps to help you pay down your credit card debt.
+For tips on managing your credit card, read 6 steps to pay off your credit card

 Things you should know

 Credit criteria, fees and charges apply.
 Offers are not available in conjunction with any special offers that are not listed on westpac.com.au.
 Switches, upgrades or customers accessing employee benefits are ineligible.
 This information does not take into account your personal circumstances and is general in nature.
 It is intended as an overview only and it should not be considered a comprehensive statement on any matter or relied upon as such.

 © 2016 Westpac Banking Corporation ABN 33 007 457 141 AFSL and Australian credit licence 233714.
 The Westpac Group, 275 Kent Street, Sydney, NSW 2000, AUSTRALIA.